-References Image: Direct Quotations No bold text All references listed in the text must appear in the reference list At first appearance, citations must list all authors unless there are 6 or more authors.
+All references listed in the text must appear in the reference list; use hanging indent At first appearance in text, citations must list all authors unless there are 3 or more authors.
 At second and subsequent appearances, these citations use the "et al." form.
-Citations with 6 or more are listed using the "et al.' form at first and all subsequent uses.
+Citations with 3 or more are listed using the "et al.' form at first and all subsequent uses.
 To cite agencies that usually appear as acronyms: Write out the full agency name at first appearance, followed by the acronym in square brackets and the appropriate year (and page number, if a quote).
-Thereafter you can cite it using only the acronym (see example in following pages).
-References cited following APA style (see Table 6.1 on page 5 of the Basic APA Formatting and Style Guide). quotations Less than 40 words: In text with quotation marks More than 40 words: Block quotation used (see page 6 of WSU Basic APA Formatting and Style Guide).
-Appendices IRB approval attached as Appendix or Completed decision tree All appendices introduced in text Page Order Final manuscript order is as follows: Title page, Acknowledgements, Table of Contents, Abstract, Introduction, Statement of Purpose, Literature Review, Methods, Results, Discussion, Conclusion/Recommendations, References, Appendices.
-(Page break between each section except between Introduction and Conclusion) Headings Heading levels formatted appropriately and in bold (except introduction title)
+Thereafter you can cite it using only the acronym.
+References cited following APA style Direct Quotations Page numbers given for all text in quotations Less than 40 words: In text with quotation marks More than 40 words: Block quotation used Appendices IRB approval attached as Appendix or Completed decision tree All appendices introduced in text Page Order Final manuscript order is as follows: Title page, Acknowledgements, Table of Contents, Abstract, Introduction, Statement of Purpose, Literature Review, Methods, Results, Discussion, Conclusion/Recommendations, References, Appendices.
+(Page break between each section except between Introduction and Conclusion) Headings Heading levels formatted appropriately

 The following sections include helpful information concerning common formatting errors.
-Also refer to the Basic APA Formatting and Style Guide offered on the MPH web page under Student Resources.
 Please note that some of our specific guidelines differ from typical APA style because of the Integrative Learning Experience (ILE) format.
 For example, abstracts and keywords are not a typical part of an APA document but are required in a Capstone project.